 Once you have your tools, you can start the grooming process.

-Clean His Eyes and Ears
+1. Clean Eyes and Ears

 After bathing and drying your dog, it's time to pay special attention to the face and ears.
 Some dogs, such as Poodles, are prone to staining around the eyes.
 You can use special wipes designed for cleaning the eye area to get rid of the stains.
 Do this carefully so your dog feels safe and secure.